Who's Running for Judicial Office?

 There are seven judges in the 3rd District Court of Appeals, each serving six-year terms.
 Their salary is $151,441.
 These are nonpartisan positions.
 Click here to search the published opinions of the Michigan Court of Appeals.
 Click here for a copy of the 2017 Michigan Court of Appeals Annual Report.

 Both candidates – Jane Marie Beckering and Douglas Shapiro – are incumbents who are unopposed.
-They will automatically advance to the Nov.
-6 general election.
 Click on each candidate's photo to learn more.

 MICHIGAN SUPREME COURT

 Seven justices serve on the Michigan Supreme Court, which is the “court of last resort” in this state.
 They earn $165,000 annually and serve eight-year terms.
 The positions are ostensibly nonpartisan, though candidates are nominated at each political party’s convention.
 Supreme Court candidates must be qualified electors (someone who is registered to vote), licensed to practice law in Michigan for at least five years, and under 70 years of age at the time of election.

 The court has discretion to hear cases, often reviewing decisions by the Michigan Court of Appeals.
 The Supreme Court’s term starts August 1 and runs through July 31 of the following year.
 The court hears oral arguments in Lansing beginning in October of each term.
 Decisions are released throughout the term, following oral arguments.